mattermost/mattermost-developer-documentation/site/content/contribute/webapp/build-component.md

 Our ItemList component would live in a file named `item_list.tsx`.

-## Using a Redux container component
+## Using a Redux Container Component

 The next question to ask yourself is whether you're going to need a container component.
 This is the `index.ts` file mentioned above.
 If your component needs either of the following, then you'll need a container: